-CISOs are up against ever-increasing and sophisticated cyber-attacks, while trying to ensure usability and user experience to support on-going digital transformation initiatives.
+CISOs are constantly confronted by ever-increasing and sophisticated cyber-attacks, while trying to ensure usability and user experience ease, to support ongoing digital transformation initiatives.
 To meet these needs, it is imperative to use a cutting-edge technology which offers advanced security capabilities.
-Using Gurucul’s machine learning behavior analytics, and big data context, instead of a simple rule-, pattern- or signature-based controls, will enable your organization to securely simplify user access to digital content.
+Using Gurucul’s machine learning behavior analytics, and big data context, instead of a simple rule-, pattern- or signature-based controls, enables your organization to simplify secure user access to digital content.

-Why Choose the Gurucul Consumer Behavior and Security Analytics Solution?
+Why Choose the Gurucul Consumer Identity and Behavior Analytics Solution?

 GRA uses several analytics components to build user behavior context